bws0013/go_chef/README.md

 ## Contributing

 If you have any questions, comments, complaints, or contribution requests you can make an issue and/or a pull request.
+Make a new branch and see the changelog for the format of a change.